alizeed7/home_security_system/WeeklyUpdates/Week3/BisherAbou-Alwan_week3.md

 What are you planning to do next week? (give specific goals)

-Finish the project proposal and research project components
+Finish the draft project proposal and research project components

 Is anything blocking you that you need from others?
 (What do you need from whom)